davekilian/primer/basic/index.md

 title: A Basic Computer
 ---

-It is incredible to behold how fast and complex computer hardware has become since we first started building computers in earnest back in the 1940s-1950s.
-[The power adapter for a modern MacBook Pro laptop includes its own onboard computer that is more powerful than the earliest Macintosh computers](https://www.ibtimes.com/your-macbook-power-adapter-has-more-powerful-processor-original-mac-2202242).
-For several decades, computer hardware has been improving at an exponential rate, roughly doubling in complexity every two years &mdash; the industry has managed to hit this number so consistently for such a long time that the phenomenon was even given a name: [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law).

-In this chapter we will build ourselves a "minimum viable" computer.
-While this computer we will describe meets all reasonable definitions of the term "computer," and even resembles some of the first computers ever built, it will be a vast oversimplification of the computers we use today.

-So let's get started!
+In this chapter we're going to answer what seems like an easy question:

+<center><i>How do computers work?</i></center>

+This is a question near and dear to me &mdash; I once tried to find a good answer to this question online, and in failing to find a satisfying one, I ended up on the path that led me to become the professional software engineer I am today.

+You may find it surprising that, for such a basic question, the field of computing hasn't agreed on a simple, widely taught answer to this question.
+Many professional software developers and hardware engineers alike would be hard-pressed to give you a clear answer (although each might be able to explain their own little piece of the puzzle in detail).
+I certainly had a lot of trouble finding a good answer back when I was trying to answer this question myself.

+That's why, in this chapter, we're going to nail down the answer by building ourselves a 'minimum viable' computer!

 ## Computers and Calculators

+If we're going to build a computer and see how they work, the very first thing we need is a definition of what a computer is.
+To avoid philosophical pitfalls, we'll stick to a practical, no-frills working definition: a computer as a "programmable calculator."

-At the heart of any computer is a programmable calculator.
-To understand what this means, let's take a look back at where the term computer came from:
+To make a bit more sense of that, let's take a look back at where the term originally came from:

-"Computer" used to refer to a job description, not unlike "engineer" or "salesperson," rather than as a thing.
+"Computer" used to refer to a job description, not unlike "engineer" or "salesperson," rather than as a device or thing.
 Academic, scientific and engineering institutions employed (human) computers to crunch numbers for them.
 Computers would often employ calculators to aid them in their work (and since these were the days before digital calculators, they would often use mechanical calculators, notably a type of mechanical calculator called the  [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).

 A reasonable question to ask is, why did we need computers when we already had perfectly functional calculators?
 What were the computers doing that calculators weren't?

 The answer lies in the complexity of the computations: sometimes, the institution employing computers had a lot of data points, and needed people to crunch through all the data, running the same equations over and over on different input numbers to obtain some useful results.
-Other times, the institutions had very complex equations that required a lot of arithmetic to solve, requiring them to split the equation into smaller pieces, hand them out to individual computers, and combine their results at the end.
+Other times, the institutions had very complex equations and formulas that required a lot of arithmetic, requiring them to split the equation into smaller pieces, hand them out to individual computers, and combine their results at the end.

 So, the main things computers were doing that their calculators couldn't was to string multiple calculations together: their slide rules might be able to add, subtract, multipy, divide, square or take the square root of numbers; but we needed computers to run sequences of related calculations.